harshsavasil/harshsavasil/README.md

 - 🔭 I’m currently working on a Micro-Investment Fintech product!
 - 🥅 I'm currently learning about distributed systems, micro-services and so much more.
-- 👯 I’m looking to collaborate with other developers for cool project ideas.
+- 👯 I’m looking to collaborate with other developers for unique project ideas.
-- 🥅 2020 Goals: Contribute to atleast one Open Source project.
+- 🥅 2021 Goals: Contribute to atleast one Open Source project.
 - ⚡ I love to travel, play snooker and listen to Indie Music.

 ### Spotify Playing 🎧